Brick (electronics): Hard brick

 Hard bricked devices generally show few or no signs of life.
-A hard bricked device does not power on or show any vendor logo; the screen remains turned off or blank.
-Some of the major reasons for hard bricking include installing firmware not intended for the device, severe physical damage, interrupting a firmware flashing procedure, or following a flashing procedure incorrectly.
+A bricked device may not power on at all, or it may power on, but never boot to the OS or firmware, the closest getting to a warning screen.

-In the case of Android devices, some kernel bugs have been known that affect the /data partition in the eMMC chip, which becomes corrupted during certain operations such as wiping and flashing.
+Some kernel bugs have been known that affect the /data partition in the eMMC chip, which becomes corrupted during certain operations such as wiping and flashing.
+Another example of a hard brick was related to a EFI firmware bug which could allow users to run rm on the EFI system variables mounted to the filesystem from within the operating system, resulting in a bricked bootloader that would require ROM soldering tools to repair.
+This bug was addressed by Linux developers in 2016.

-Recovering from a hard brick is generally considered difficult and requires the use of a more direct programming interface to the device; such an interface often exists, as there must be a way to program the initial firmware during the manufacturing process.
+Recovering from a hard brick is generally considered difficult or impossible and requires the use of a more direct programming interface to the device; such an interface often exists, as there must be a way to program the initial firmware during the manufacturing process.
 However, additional tools or connections may be needed, such as low-level programming devices.
 Hardware hard brick recoveries are also considered difficult and require electrical knowledge to find and fix hardware issues.
 For example, an overloaded capacitor in a circuit may explode, thus stopping the flow of electricity and bricking the device.
 More complex examples involve permanent damage to integrated circuits and processors.
 Fixing such hardware bricks involve replacing these components entirely or fixing them by either bypassing if the circuit allows or other methods.